-Product Carbon Footprint standards: which standard to choose?
+Product Carbon Footprint standards: which one to choose?

 In October 2011 the Greenhouse Gas Protocol (GHG) product standard was launched and the PAS 2050 was revised.
 And the development of ISO 14067 is ongoing.
-This raises the question: Which standard to choose?
+This raises the question: Which product carbon footprint standard to choose?

 What and why?